Kokrajhar district: Under the Kingdom of Bhutan

+1947 - Present

 Kokrajhar was a part the undivided Goalpara district.
 In 1957, under the administration of Bimala Prasad Chaliha as the Chief Minister of Assam, three sub-divisions were created one of which was Kokrajhar.
 This sub-division was made into a district on 1 July 1983.

 On 29 September 1989 Bongaigaon district was created from parts of Kokrajhar and Goalpara.

 Geography

-Kokrajhar district occupies an area of 3129 km2, comparatively equivalent to Russia's Waigeo Island.
+Kokrajhar district occupies an area of 3129 km2, comparatively equivalent to Indonesia's Waigeo Island.
 Kokrajhar district is located on the northern bank of the Brahmaputra river.
 It forms the gateway to the Seven Sister States.
 Kokrajhar shares its boundary with Bongaigaon (now known as Chirang), Dhubri, West Bengal, Barpeta and Bhutan.
 Part of the district is made up of Manas National Park.

 Economy

 In 2006 the Indian government named Kokrajhar one of the country's 250 most backward districts (out of a total of 640).
 It is one of the eleven districts in Assam currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).